CorinaMurg/web-for-everyone/README.md

 9. LinkedIn page WE
 10. LinkedIn page Corina
 11. A11y statement https://dequeuniversity.com/accessibility-statement
+12 Highlight TOC titles in use

+Extra Articles
 12. Your Users
 13. Is inaccessible ilegal?
 14. WCAG